 Using Social Media with Employees

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Whether we like it or not, social media's tentacles now have an impact on how we handle employees before, during and after the course of the employment relationship.
+Opinions expressed by Entrepreneur contributors are their own.Whether we like it or not, social media's tentacles now have an impact on how we handle employees before, during and after the course of the employment relationship.
 As Renee Jackson points out in the National Law Journal, "[t]he increased use of social media in the workplace . . . presents both opportunities and risks for employers ."
 Here are just a few of the "no-nos" you'll want to avoid:

 - "Friending" employee applicants to be able to dig deeper into their Facebook pages